Sumdorong Chu standoff

+The McMahon Line in the Tawang sector.

 In 1986–87, a military standoff took place between India and China in the Sumdorong Chu Valley bordering the Tawang district, Arunachal Pradesh and Cona County, Tibet.
 It was initiated by China moving a company of troops to Wangdung, a pasture to the south of Sumdorong Chu that India believed to be its territory.
 The Indian troops stood their ground on the neighbouring Longro La ridge (Note: Alternative spellings include Langro La and Lungro La.) and both the sides moved a large number of troops to the border.
 The crisis was diffused after the visit of Indian External Affairs minister to Beijing in May 1987.
 The standoff gave rise to fears of escalation.
 Subsequently, India and China formulated agreements for managing future border tensions.

 Background

 1962: India's Namka Chu defeat

 Since 1962, India had not returned to the site of its major defeat at Namka Chu, an east–west running stream which separates the Thag La ridge to the north and the Hathung La ridge to its south.
 India's efforts to occupy the Thag La ridge was the casus belli for the October 1962 Chinese military attack on India.